TOC Home back

 This is an astronomical page.
 For general information about astronomical pages see here.

 The folio nr.
 (67) is near the upper right corner, just to the left of an erased older folio nr., which cnnot be read convincingly but could be either 62 or 67.
-The gathering mark (9n9) in the lower right corner.
+The gathering mark (9n9) is in the lower right corner.

 Illustration(s)

 In the centre of the large circular illustration is a moon with a face and crescents on either side.
 Outside that is a 12-pointed star with red, blue and white segment with small stars drawn in the white segments.
-Outside that, but inside the circular text, are radiating patterns, two for each of the 12 star points, one with writing and one with one or two larger stars.
+Outside that, but inside a ring of circular text, are radiating patterns, two for each of the 12 star points, one with writing and one with one or two larger stars.

 Text